 * * * * *

-Kathryn Bird never planned to get her own motorcycle.
-She certainly never planned to quit her job and set off to explore the world.
+Guest Contribution by Kathryn Bird.
+She never planned to get her own motorcycle, quit her job and set off to explore the world.
 She has visited 17 countries and driven nearly 30,000 miles (not including the times she was lost), passionate about inspiring others to experience the freedom of travel.
-Read more about Kathryn’s adventures, tips and ‘How to’ guides at bikergirllife.com, and follow her on social media on YouTube, Instagram or Facebook.
+Read more at bikergirllife.com, and follow her on social media on YouTube, Instagram or Facebook.